AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/entity-rel-diag.md

 {: .bs-callout-warning}
 **customer\_entity.entity\_id** does not equal **sales\_flat\_order.entity\_id**.
 The first can be thought of as a "customer\_id" and the second can be thought of as an "order\_id."
 You can read more about this in the [entity\_id section](https://support.magento.com/hc/en-us/articles/360016729951) of our "Magento: Common Misconceptions" article.

-Within Magento BI, if the path between these two tables does not already exist, you can [create the path](../data-analyst/data-warehouse-mgr/create-paths-calc-columns.md) within the Data Warehouse tab.
+Within MBI, if the path between these two tables does not already exist, you can [create the path](../data-analyst/data-warehouse-mgr/create-paths-calc-columns.md) within the Data Warehouse tab.
 When you are ready to create the path, it will be defined as follows:

 ![](../assets/SFO___CE_path.png)